Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/Instructions.md

 # 1.1 Documenting Security Incidents in an Incident Handler's Journal

+> An incident handler’s journal provides a chronological record of events during a security incident, aiding in post-incident analysis and legal compliance.

+> Detailed documentation helps identify patterns in repeated incidents, enabling better preparation and faster responses to future threats.

 > Please visit this [link](https://www.coursera.org/learn/detection-and-response) for further information.

 ## Scenario